spacesprotocol/explorer-indexer/README.md

 # Overview

 This repository contains the indexer for the spaces protocol explorer.
-The indexer retrieves the blocks' data from the bitcoin and spaced nodes and stores it into the postgresql database.
+The indexer retrieves the blocks' data from the bitcoin and spaces nodes and stores it into the postgresql database.

 ## Install